noble-ch/Youtube-Clone/README.md

 # Youtube-Clone
 # Type: Webpage
-# made with html and css
+# Made with html and css
-# no Back-ends
+# No Back-ends
 # User interface only
-# feel free to download and and add more features
+# Feel free to download and and add more features